Kubalak/AVX-CPP/README.md

 ## Known issues

 - &#9888;&#65039; - `/` and `%` might not always use SIMD instructions to calculate results due to instruction set restrictions.
 Some types use casting to `float` to perform those operations.
-- &#x2757; For `UInt256` the underlying type used in division and modulo is `float` which might cause rounding to occur which will yield inaccurate results.
-Please refer to [this](https://en.wikipedia.org/wiki/IEEE_754) document about `float` type structure.
 - &#x1F6A9; - `*` and `*=` don't use AVX2.
 If AVX512 is available (AVX512DQ and AVX512VL) AVX512 instructions are used
 - `Long256` and `ULong256` don't use AVX/AVX2 for `*`, `/` and `%` due to lack available SIMD instructions.
 In AVX512 mode they might use some SIMD instructions (which will be checked once getting access to CPU supporting AVX512).